Russian released as part of Fogel exchange and will return home soon, Kremlin says

 By Anna Chernova, CNN

-(CNN) — A Russian citizen was released as part of an exchange involving American teacher Marc Fogel and will return to Russia soon, the Kremlin said.
+(CNN) — A Russian citizen was released as part of an exchange involving American teacher Marc Fogel and will return to Russia soon, the Kremlin said, following intensified negotiations between Moscow and Washington.

-Discussions between Moscow and Washington have increased in recent days, Peskov added, leading to the release of Fogel and “one of the citizens of the Russian Federation” who is “currently being held in detention in the United States.”
+Discussions between Moscow and Washington had increased in recent days, spokesperson Dmitry Peskov added, leading to the release of Fogel and “one of the citizens of the Russian Federation” who is “currently being held in detention in the United States.”

 That individual “will soon return to Russia,” according to Peskov, who added that his identity will be revealed once he is on Russian soil.
 CNN is reaching out to US officials on Russia’s statement.

+“People approached us, me in this case, and said that there might be an opportunity to get Mark Fogel out,” Witkoff added.
+He then spoke to US President Donald Trump, the National Security Adviser Mike Waltz, the White House Chief of Staff Susie Wiles and CIA Director John Ratcliffe.

+“The President directed me to go over there and complete it if we could,” said Witkoff.

-Fogel arrived at the White House late Tuesday draped in an American flag and was greeted by US President Donald Trump, who said it was “an honor to have played a small role” in his release.
+Fogel arrived at the White House late Tuesday draped in an American flag and was greeted by Trump, who said it was “an honor to have played a small role” in his release.

 Another American is also expected to be released, according to Trump.
 A number of Americans are still being held in Russia, and at least two have been classified as wrongfully detained: Stephen Hubbard and Russian-American dual national Ksenia Karelina.